maxhougas/arma1button/README.md

 - dockerfile.ar.*: used when invoking docker build (build.sh).
 Will contain plaintext credentials.
 Discharged and deleted after use by build.sh.
 - listdlc: contains codes for CDLC to be used.
 - listmissions: contains idnumbers and mission names.
 - listmods: contains idnumbers and modnames.
-Mod names are arbitrary, but can only use characters froom the set [A-Za-z0-9%._-].
+Mod names are arbitrary, but can only use characters froom the set `[A-Za-z0-9%._-]`.
-- params: command line parameters for arma3server_x64.
 - README.MD: this.
 - restart.sh: invokes docker stop and docker start.
 - savebackup.sh: invokes docker cp to back up arma:.../Player to the host system.